-During the reporting period, the charity took actions to establish the entity in the United Kingdom.
-As a result of these efforts, Genesis Philanthropy Group CIO was registered with the Charity Commission and opened bank accounts at the Amsterdam Trade Bank.
-Also in the reporting period, Genesis Philanthropy Group CIO issued its first grant of 224,313.45 GBP to JW3 the first Jewish Community Centre and arts venue of its kind to exist in London.
+In the UK, GPG gave 250,830 GBP to JW3, the first Jewish Community Centre and arts venue of its kind to exist in London.
 This grant will be utilized to provide support to JW3's "A Home for Everyone Initiative".
 The program is supported by this grant in conjunction with other funding sources and participants' fees.
-The program includes: Engaging New Jewish Audiences, Global Jewish Conversations and Survivor Dialogue and Enrichment.
+The program includes Engaging New Jewish Audiences, Global Jewish Conversations, and Survivor Dialogue and Enrichment.
+Another UK grant is 104,950 GBP to Beth Shalom Ltd. This grant will be used to provide support to Beth Shalom Ltd, The National Holocaust Centre and Museum (NHCM), for the Forever Online and Stand Up Initiatives.